 In June 2016, the FASB issued ASU 2016-13 "Financial Instruments Credit Losses".
 This update requires a financial asset (or a group of financial assets) measured at amortized cost basis to be presented at the net amount expected to be collected.

-The measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectibility of the reported amount.
+The measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
 An entity must use judgment in determining the relevant information and estimation methods that are appropriate in its circumstances.
-The Company has previously incurred immaterial amount of bad debt and expecting no material impact from adopting this guidance on its consolidated financial statements and disclosures.
+The update is effective January 1, 2020, and for interim periods within that year Early adoption is permitted only after January 1, 2019.
+The Company has previously incurred immaterial amount of bad debt and expecting no material impact from adopting this guidance on its consolidated financial statements and disclosures